imuds/iMP/README.txt

-IMP
-(Implicit model of Multiple Particles diagenesis for proxy signal tracking)
+IMP [Implicit model of Multiple Particles diagenesis for proxy signal tracking]

-3 standalone codes are available: Fortran, Python and MATLAB.
+3 versions of codes are available: Fortran, Python and MATLAB vers.
-Details of how to run the codes; see readmes in individual directories.
+For details of how to run the codes, see readmes in individual directories.

-General features:
+<<< General features >>>
 (1) Reactive transport:
     Solid phase   : multiple CaCO3 classes, OM and clay Aqueous phase : DIC, ALK and O2